University of Toronto Scarborough: Graduate Students Association at Scarborough

+Campus groups and student organizations

-Supported by SCSU, each academic department at UTSC has its own departmental student association (DSA), which provides academic support, advocacy, and social programming for students.
+Supported by the SCSU, each academic department at the University of Toronto Scarborough has its own departmental student association (DSA), which provides academic support, advocacy, and social programming for students.
 Examples include the Biological Sciences Student Association (BioSA) and Psychology and Neuroscience Departmental Association (PNDA).

-Clubs

 SCSU recognizes and supports a wide range of student clubs, covering cultural, academic, and recreational interests.
 Examples include the Emergency Medical Response Group (EMRG) and Twelve65.
 Students can browse existing clubs or register a new club through the SCSU Club Services portal.

-Volunteer networks and equity services

-UTSC offers students opportunities to participate in volunteer initiatives through the SCSU, including programs in street teams, food centres, academic support services, and racialized student collectives.
-Participation provides students with certificates, reference letters, co-curricular record (CCR) recognition, and opportunities for community outreach scholarships.

-SCSU operates three main equity service centres: the Academic Support Centre, Food Centre, and Racialized Student Collective.
-These centres provide academic advising, free food resources, professional development workshops, and social programming aimed at fostering student development.